 The set of permission bits for the file, and some other bits.
 If you've ever used the Unix command ls -l to get a detailed (long) file listing, you'll see that each line of output starts with something like -rwxr-xr-x.
-The nine letters and hyphens of file permissions[†] correspond to the nine least-significant bits of \$mode, which would, in this case, give the octal number 0755.
+The nine letters and hyphens of file permissions272 correspond to the nine least-significant bits of \$mode, which would in this case give the octal number 0755.
 The other bits, beyond the lowest nine, indicate other details about the file.
-So, if you need to work with the mode, you'll generally want to use the bitwise operators covered later in this chapter.
+So if you need to work with the mode, you'll generally want to use the bitwise operators (covered later on).